IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-postgresql-guardium/README.md

 ## Documentation

 #### Note
 This version is compliant with GDP v11.4 and above.
+Update the input section to add the details from the corresponding file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 Please refer to the [input plugin's repository](../../input-plugin/logstash-input-google-pubsub) for more information.

 ### Configuring Logging